yixiao1/Action-Based-Representation-Learning/README.md

         export ACTIONDIR=$(pwd)

-5. Download the CARLA version we used with this [link](https://drive.google.com/file/d/1m4J2yJqL7QcCfaxvMh8erLzdGEyFC5mg/view?usp=sharing), and put it inside your downloaded repository
+5. Download the CARLA version we used with this [link](https://drive.google.com/file/d/1m4J2yJqL7QcCfaxvMh8erLzdGEyFC5mg/view?usp=sharing), and put it inside your downloaded repository folder

 6. Add packages to your PYTHONPATH: